luciopileggi/Contribute.it-IT/Contribute/markdown-reference.md

 ## <a name="html"></a>HTML

-Markdown supporta HTML inline.
-Il linguaggio HTML non è comunque consigliabile per eseguire la pubblicazione tramite OPS ed eccezione fatta per un breve elenco di valori, genera errori o avvisi di compilazione. <!--For more information, see HTML Whitelist. // do we want to add the whitelist? -->
+Benché Markdown supporti HTML inline, non è consigliabile usare il linguaggio HTML per la pubblicazione in Docs poiché, fatta eccezione per un piccolo gruppo di valori, genera avvisi o errori di compilazione. <!--For more information, see HTML Whitelist. // do we want to add the whitelist? -->

 ## <a name="images"></a>Immagini